sp4wnr0ot/rhcs-rhel5-ctrl-svcs/README.md

 Here a script what I used in the past (2013) to manage/handle resources Red Hat Cluster Suite

-Please don't forget to change variable as your environment setup
+Please don't forget to change variables as your environment setup

 # High Availability